ShawnPence/ShawnPence/README.md

 ### Experience

 The majority of my programming experience has been with C#, SQL, and VB.NET, but I’ve also developed smaller programs/scripts in Python, VB6, VBScript, C++, JavaScript, PowerShell, and other languages.
+I've developed software in environments ranging from large enterprises to small businesses, but my employers have all been closed-source, so you won't see my professional experience reflected in my GitHub contributions chart.

 Most recently, I have been a C# / T-SQL developer creating and supporting WinForms and ASP.NET applications and the SQL databases used by those applications, automating business processes, creating and maintaining SQL